Reinforcing a Philosophy: Littlewood--Paley theory for the moment curve over generic local fields: Special subvarieties underlying Theorems and

 \section{Special subvarieties underlying Theorems~\ref{theorem:Bezout} and \ref{theorem:fewnomial}}

-The problem of finding sharp constants and extremizers for square function estimates appears interesting.
-In this section, I pursue better constants and give two variants of Theorem~\ref{theorem:main} inspired by \cite{Wooley:symmetric, PW}.
+In this section, I indicate how to prove Theorems~\ref{theorem:Bezout} and \ref{theorem:fewnomial}.
 The essential point is that, for non-degenerate curves in Archimedean fields, the Implicit Function Theorem allows us to upgrade uniform bounds on counting estimates to fat estimates as in Proposition~\ref{prop:main}.
-For the uniform bounds on counting estimates, we can use Bezout's theorem and improvements to it.
+For the uniform bounds on counting estimates, we use Bezout's theorem and improvements to it.

 Using Lemma~\ref{lemma:an_uncertain_CS}, the following proposition immediately implies Theorem~\ref{theorem:Bezout}. \begin{proposition} Let $\curve := (\curve_1,\dots,\curve_n) $ be a non-degenerate, polynomial curve in $\lf = \R$ or $\C$.
 We have the bound